Introduction to Arduino

 Following are the few popular application:

-- Cross-platform: Most of the microcontrollers are limited to windows while Arduino code can run on Linux, Mac, and windows.
+- Cross-platform: Most microcontrollers limit their compatibility to Windows, while Arduino code can run on Linux, Mac, and Windows.

-- Common IDE for all the Arduino Boards: For all the different boards launched by the Arduino we can use Arduino IDE to program and upload the code.
+- Common IDE for all the Arduino Boards: We can use Arduino IDE to program and upload the code for all the boards Arduino launched.
 There is no need to install any other software.

 - Opensource: It is published under open-source hardware, so circuit designers can use it to implement their modules.

 - Large Community Support: Arduino community Is very helpful in resolving queries and providing solutions and codes.
-There is a large number of projects at Arduino Home which is available free of cost.
+There is a large number of projects at Arduino Home, which are available free of cost.

 - Limited Memory and Processing Power: Arduino is not much powerful when compared to microprocessors like Raspberry pi.
 So, there can be scenarios where opting for a micro-processor like Raspberry pi is a better option over a microcontroller.

-- Not optimized for specific use: Arduino is meant to fulfill multipurpose.
-It is more for prototyping projects rather than being used as a specific PCB.
+- Not optimized for specific use: Arduino fulfills a multipurpose role.
+It is more suitable for prototyping projects rather than being used as a particular PCB.

-- Ease of Use: Yes, ease of use is a disadvantage as well, using it for the electrical project will result in no understanding of the AVR microcontrollers.
+- Ease of Use: Yes, ease of use is also a disadvantage; using it for the electrical project will result in no understanding of the AVR microcontrollers.

-- The Debugger is not available: The IDE doesn’t have a debugger which sometimes it becomes hard to debug long codes.
+- The Debugger is unavailable: The IDE doesn’t have a debugger, which sometimes makes debugging long codes difficult.

 Conclusion